 Hide My Email is existing functionality with Apple Mail.
 Since this feature is difficult to use, Bluecore doesn’t expect heavy adoption.
 However, its usage impacts Bluecore’s ability to build more robust customer profiles.
 Bluecore will monitor this feature for any potential impact upon launch.

-Our main focus area for this release and the remainder of this article is on Mail Privacy Protection as Apple Mail represents up to 40% of opens today.
+Our main focus area for this release and the remainder of this article is on Mail Privacy Protection (MPP) as Apple Mail represents up to 40% of opens today.
 This large number of attributed opens impacts the email industry’s ability to rely on open rates going forward.
 However, impact should not be significant to Bluecore customers as:

 Bluecore optimizes against clicks vs. opens already, and